A Guide to International Estate Planning for Expats

 Your domicile and residency play a major role in how your estate is taxed and distributed.
 Some terms to be aware of are:

-- Domicile: This refers to your permanent home, where you intend to reside indefinitely.
+- Domicile: Your permanent home, where you intend to reside indefinitely.

 - Residency: Where you currently live and may be subject to tax laws.

-- Tax residency: This may differ based on how long you spend in a country or your ties to it.
+- Tax residency: May differ based on time spent in a country or your ties to it.

 Understanding these terms is crucial for creating an effective international estate plan.